- Cash provides high flexibility in terms of availability and purchase power.

 Short term interest rates have been negative since early 2015 and have only surpassed the zero line in Q3 2022.

-The Fund provides provide attractive positive returns with lowest risk and highest liquidity by investing in short-term bonds combined with money market products.
-It suits excellently as a defensive cash enhancement solution with daily liquidity, no Swiss stamp duty and is UCITS conform.
-The Fund serves investors seeking additional yield income than pure cash investments (daily NAV), while keeping risk level at the minimum.
+The strategy provides attractive positive returns with lowest risk and highest liquidity by investing in short-term bonds combined with money market products.
+It suits excellently as a defensive cash enhancement solution with daily liquidity.
+The strategy serves investors seeking additional yield income than pure cash investments (daily NAV), while keeping risk level at the minimum.

 - Return is defined by the annual target yield of the investment